Toyota Yaris (XP150): Philippines

 The XP150 series Yaris was launched in the Philippines in April 2014 and sold in two trim levels: the 1.3 E and the 1.5 G. It carries the same engine as the same year Vios, the 1.5-litre 1NZ-FE and the 1.3-litre 2NZ-FE.
 The 1.3 E is available in both a 5-speed manual or a 4-speed automatic transmission, while the 1.5 G only gets a 4-speed automatic transmission.

 In late 2016, both the Yaris and Vios received a major mid-cycle upgrade with new Dual VVT-i engines as standard on all variants: the 1.3-litre 1NR-FE and 1.5-litre 2NR-FE for the E and G models, respectively.
 The engine upgrade also replaced the old 4-speed automatic with a new CVT transmission, while retaining the same 5-speed manual for the E grade.
 In the interior, the G model is equipped with a MirrorLink head unit.

-In December 2017, the first facelift Yaris is offered in 2 grades: 1.3 E (5-speed manual and CVT) and 1.5 S (CVT only).
-All models comes with an infotainment system with Mirrorlink.
-The second facelift Yaris was released in December 2020, trim levels remained the same as the first facelift model: 1.3 E and 1.5 S, it is only offered with a CVT transmission.
-The E M/T variant have been discontinued from the lineup.
-All models comes with Apple CarPlay and Android Auto as standard.
+In December 2017, the first facelift Yaris was offered in 2 grades: 1.3 E (5-speed manual and CVT) and 1.5 S (CVT only).
+All models came with an infotainment system with Mirrorlink.
+The second facelift Yaris was released in December 2020, trim levels remained the same as the first facelift model: 1.3 E and 1.5 S, it was only offered with a CVT transmission.
+The E M/T variant were discontinued from the lineup.
+All models came with Apple CarPlay and Android Auto as standard.
+In November 2023, the Yaris hatchback was discontinued for the Philippine market due to low sales.

 Vietnam

-The Yaris hatchback is offered in only 1.5G variant offering top spec equipment including halogen projector headlamps, rear LED lamps, automatic AC climate controls, optitron speedometer with MID display and 16” inch rims and received a facelift to the Yaris hatchback only in October 2020 featuring dual LED lenses headlamp and new facelifted front bumper and grille.
+The Yaris hatchback is offered in only 1.5G variant offering top spec equipment including halogen projector headlamps, rear LED lamps, automatic AC climate controls, optitron speedometer with MID display and 16” inch rims and received a facelift to the Yaris hatchback only in October 2020 featuring dual LED lenses headlamp and new facelifted front bumper.